777Chara777/Survival-Behind-the-Scenes./README.md

 ## Contributing to the Project

-If you're interested in contributing to The BackRooms development, we welcome new developers to join the TempProject team.
+If you're interested in contributing to The BackRooms development, we welcome new developers to join 'RedSky Studios' team.
 Visit our GitHub repository and refer to the contribution guide for more information.

 ## Community and Feedback

 Join our community of The BackRooms to interact with fellow players, share experiences, and receive the latest news about updates and new game features.
 We are always open to feedback and suggestions.
 Contact us via email or leave a review on our forums.

 ## Links

 [**Discord**](https://discord.gg/mXKdyJmfJv)